 The τ_m is presented in Figure 10.
-Here the Drain-U-DG-GS nMOSFET outperforms the rest, having the lowest τ_m .
+The Drain-U-DG-GS nMOSFET having the lowest τ_m outperforms the rest.
 This is due to the fact the electrons face no energy barrier along its path.

 The Source-U has lower τ_m than the Symmetric-U device due to having the lower resistive path than the Symmetric device.